spilehx/hx-simple-web-multiplayer-server/README.md

 **Q: Is this production ready, fully app sec tested and ready for my important project**

 **A:** Please use at your own risk, and probably best not on anything mission critical.
-Remember all data is open to all users and you can sen whatever you like.
+Remember all data is open to all users and you can send whatever you like.

 **Q: I found a bug!**